All Episodes

 But it's an attitudinal thing now.

-People think that this it's employee benefit doesn't cost you anything.
+People think that an employee benefit doesn't cost you anything.

-Uh and so why go shopping and pay for it out of your pocket when you're theoretically not paying it out of your pocket when you get it from the boss or from the uh or from the company.
+And so why go shopping and pay for it out of your pocket when you're theoretically not paying it out of your pocket when you get it from the boss or from the company?

 I got a great testimonial email here.